sharanraj16/ultimateRPS/README.md

 - **Lose Sound**: Played when the player loses a round.
 - **Background Music**: Continuous music that can be muted using the mute button.

-### 4. **Theme Selection**
+### 4. **GitHub Deployment and Clone**

-Players can personalize their gaming experience by choosing from different themes.
-This feature enhances the visual appeal and allows for a more customized interface.
+Explain how to do deployment and clone in github

 ### 5. **End Credits**

-Acknowledges the contributions of Tech Tamil and Logic First Tamil YouTube channels, which provided valuable resources and guidance throughout development.
+Acknowledges the contributions of code intitute Tutor Assistance,student care,slack community,bro code,Tech Tamil and Logic First Tamil YouTube channels, which provided valuable resources and guidance throughout development.

 ## Technologies Used